 The weeds are definitely not the best pattern for smallmouth bass here, however, if you are fishing the weeds, don’t be shocked if you run into some smallmouth bass here too.
 It’s a secondary pattern for most anglers though for sure and most anglers won’t target the weeds at all when fishing for smallmouth bass here.

-Our smallmouth bass section is huge with information on the best live baits, lures, where to catch them and how to catch them.
-Visit our smallmouth bass page to learn more.
+Our smallmouth bass fishing section has tons of tips on the best lures, live baits, where to catch them and how to catch them.